alanoursland/mesa_gaussian/notes/distance_from_prototype.md

 Inputs inside the mesa are equally "cat-like."
 Deviations from the mesa indicate how far from cat-ness the input lies.

+### The Distance Landscape Beyond the Mesa

+The mesa is the global minimum of the distance function—the region of zero distance.
+But the distance surface has structure beyond this plateau.

+Consider a class with two distinct clusters.
+A single convex polytope cannot enclose both.
+The network may learn a mesa that covers one cluster while the other lies outside, at positive distance.
+Does this break the prototype interpretation?

+No. Classification is comparative, not absolute.

+**Anchors, Not Containers**

+The mesa need not enclose all class members.
+It serves as an anchor—a reference point for distance computation.
+Class membership is determined by relative distance: which class's prototype is closer?

+For a bimodal class:
+- One cluster may lie inside the mesa (distance = 0)
+- The other cluster lies outside (distance > 0) but still closer to this mesa than to competing class prototypes

+Both clusters are classified correctly.
+The mesa anchors the distance function; it doesn't contain the class.

+**Local Minima in the Distance Surface**

+The distance function can have local structure beyond the global minimum.
+A secondary cluster, while not at zero distance, may sit in a local valley—a region where distance is lower than the surrounding space.

+In probabilistic terms, if probability ∝ exp(-distance):
+- The mesa is the mode (global maximum probability)
+- Secondary clusters occupy local probability peaks
+- Classification compares these surfaces across classes

+**What Training Actually Optimizes**

+Cross-entropy loss doesn't require each class's points to be inside a mesa.
+It requires each point to have lower distance to its own class than to others.

+Training optimizes: "position your prototype so your points are closer to it than to competing prototypes."

+This is weaker than enclosure.
+A well-positioned anchor can correctly classify points that lie outside its mesa, as long as they're even further from other anchors.

+**Implications**

+The prototype-as-region interpretation survives multimodal distributions.
+The mesa remains meaningful as the core of the class—the region of maximal typicality—while the broader distance landscape captures secondary structure.
+The framework describes not just the plateau, but the entire topography of learned class representations.

 ## Formal Structure: Polyhedral Mesa Gaussians

 The distance-from-prototype interpretation is formalized by the Polyhedral Mesa Gaussian: